-How to buy Grenada real estate for sale?
+How to buy Grenada property?

-If you wish to purchase Grenada island real estate two options are available:
+If you wish to purchase Grenada island real estate, two options are available:

 - Option 1: Make an independent investment in pre-approved real estate at a minimum value of $350,000.

-- Option 2: Make a joint investment in pre-approved tourism accommodation, at a minimum value of $220,000 per investor.
+- Option 2: Make a joint investment in pre-approved tourism accommodation at a minimum value of $220,000 per investor.

-A step-by-step guide to buying property in Grenada
+A Guide to Buying Property in Grenada

-Requirements for non-nationals
+Process and requirements for non-nationals

 - Your lawyer will finalize the paperwork for the property transfer